dgcuff/montypython-repository/_sketches/deadbishop.md

 **D**: Right.
 I'll now ask you all to conclude this harrest with a hymn.

-**All**: All things bright and beautiful, All creatures great and small, All things wise and wonderful, The church has nigged them all.
+**All**: All things bright and beautiful, All creatures great and small, All things wise and wonderful, The church fuzz nicks them all.
 Amen.